scikit-learn-contrib/metric-learn/doc/supervised.rst

 Large-margin nearest neighbor metric learning.

-:class:`LMNN` learns a Mahanalobis distance metric in the kNN classification setting using semidefinite programming.
+`LMNN` learns a Mahanalobis distance metric in the kNN classification setting using semidefinite programming.
 The learned metric attempts to keep k-nearest neighbors in the same class, while keeping examples from different classes separated by a large margin.
 This algorithm makes no assumptions about